The Comedy of Terrors

 Review:

 Next to the acting, which if you couldn’t already tell, I thought it was great.
 Price is such a villain in this film and I loved it.
-He is so mean to Felix, Amaryllis and Amos, but it is hard for me to hate him.
-He really just embodies the role.
+He is so mean to Felix, Amaryllis and Amos, but it is hard to hate him.
+He just embodies the role.
 Lorre is also solid as the henchman.
 He doesn’t want to keep committing crimes, but he is blackmailed into it.
 He also truly loves Amaryllis, which makes him a sweet character as well.
 Karloff plays an old man who seems to have dementia.
-He is crazy and it is actually is pretty funny.
-He has a running joke where he keeps thinking Amaryllis wants the sugar and thinks Waldo’s poison is his medicine.
+He is crazy and it is funny.
+He has a running joke where he keeps thinking Amaryllis wants the sugar and that Waldo’s poison is his medicine.
 What he does at the end of the film is fitting for the threats made throughout.
 Jameson is attractive, but quite annoying.
 I think it is fitting for the film though.
-They really show off her chest, which I wasn’t upset about.
+They really show off her breasts, which I wasn’t upset about.
+We don’t see them, but the corset accentuates.
 Rathbone was quite interesting.
-He is odd and really mean, but I can’t blame him.
-He is trying to punish Waldo, which is fitting and he kind of deserves.
+He is odd and mean, but I can’t blame him.
+He is trying to punish Waldo, which is fitting.
+He also deserves it.
 The rest of the cast rounded out the film for what was needed.

 My Rating: 7 out of 10